 Life can change quickly.
 If things suddenly start to feel overwhelming or if you are in a crisis, you do not have to go through it alone.
 You are more likely to get the most benefit and avoid unnecessary suffering when you request help as soon as you can when you first notice a problem.
 You do not need to be in a crisis to access and benefit from counseling.
 We're here to help!

-The information you share with the counselor is private and confidential.
+The information you share with the counselor is private and confidential (RCW 18.225.100).
 It is not part of your academic record.
 Your counselor will not repeat what you say without your permission (even to family members or to other BTC employees).
 Your information will be shared only at your request and with your permission, except in specific circumstances related to immediate safety.
-The BTC Counselor will discuss this with you in detail during the first appointment.
-For more information, you can read more about the limitations to confidentiality here or email questions to counseling@btc.edu.
+Exceptions to this right of confidentiality, which are protected by state law (RCW 18.255.105) are listed below:

 That's a valid question.
 You may choose to share some deeply personal information and challenges with a BTC Counselor, and you deserve to feel understood and respected.
 We encourage you to consider scheduling a meeting to discuss this openly with a BTC Counselor and see if we are going to be a good fit for you and for what you want to work on.
 Additionally, there are resources in the community and online that specialize in offering support services by and for members of specific communities or populations.
 A BTC Counselor could help you explore your options.